lily4178993/maths-magicians/README.md

 > ////////////////////
 >
 > **Note**:
-> Keep these API keys and sensitive information confidential and do not commit the `.env.local` file to version control.
+> Keep these API keys and sensitive information confidential and do not commit the `.env` file to version control.
 >
 > ////////////////////